-First, the reader is exhorted to “rejoice always” (v.16).
+First, we are exhorted to “rejoice always” (v.16).
 The word “rejoice” means to be glad.
 It is used seventy-four times in the New Testament.
-It is the reaction of the magi to the star (Matthew 2:10).
-It is the feeling of the shepherd finding the one lost sheep (Matthew 18:13).
-It was response of Abraham when he saw Jesus’ day (John 3:29).
-It’s what filled the heart of the disciples when they saw Jesus alive after His crucifixion (John 20:20).
-As well, it describes an intense joy like that brought by the angel announcing the birth of Jesus in Bethlehem’s manger (Luke 2:10).
+It was the reaction of the wise men to the star (Matthew 2:10).
+It was the feeling of the shepherd finding the one lost sheep (Matthew 18:13).
+It was the response of Abraham when he saw Jesus’ day (John 3:29).
+It was what filled the heart of the disciples when they saw Jesus alive after His crucifixion (John 20:20).
+As well, it describes intense joy like that brought by the angels because of the birth Jesus in Bethlehem’s manger (Luke 2:10).

 The next verse commands the Christian to “pray continually” (v.17).
 This does not mean that a person is constantly praying.
 Instead, it describes the Christian being in the position to pray at any time.

 Like rejoice, this word for praying is used often (90 times) in the New Testament.
 Each time it speaks of communicating with God.
-Such an act is both a demonstration of humility, understanding that I cannot make it on my own; and trust, that I can bring Christ my direst care kind of trust knowing that He that cares.
+Such an act is both a demonstration of humility – I cannot make it on my own – and trust that one can bring his or her gravest need to Christ because He cares.
 Peter said it this way, “Cast all you anxiety on Him because He cares for you” (1 Peter 5:7).
-We cast, our anxious spirits on Jesus through praying.
-We also praise God the same way.
+We cast, throw, our anxious times on Jesus through praying.
+We praise God the same way.

 Again, who would argue the point about praying?
 But look at the adverb that modifies the action of praying – continually.
 This speaks of always being ready to talk to God.
 In other words, when the need arises your spirit is in tune with His, your heart is fully His, and your actions are imitating His.
 This is indeed a challenge but the results make for a powerful prayer life.
 How can we do this?
-Remember, you are “in Christ Jesus.”
+Remember, “you in Christ Jesus.”
+He’s always close.

 Finally, Paul writes that the Christian is to give thanks in all things (v.18).
 To give thanks is to express gratitude for a gift.
-Space does not allow a list, but all believers surely realize that God’s goodness and grace are not entitlements and a genuine thank you is always in order.
-Also, the words “give thanks” describe feeling thankful as well as saying thank you.
-It is an expression freely, not begrudgingly, given.
+Space does not allow a list, but all believers surely realize that God’s goodness, His grace, is not an entitlement and a genuine thank you is always in order.
+Also, the words “give thanks” describe feeling thankful as well as saying thanks.
+It is not an expression given begrudgingly.

 But then here comes the extra words – in all things.
-These words are simple to understand, but really hard to implement.
-Nevertheless, it is the command.
+Simple to understand, but really hard to implement.
+Nonetheless, it is the command.
 Christians need to take on the attitude of Job when he said, “Shall we accept good from God, and not trouble?”
 (Job 2:10) Could it be that God is calling on His people to learn to see events and circumstances through eyes of faith?
 Is He calling on His children to trust Him and with gratitude know that He is working His will out in all that comes into their days?
 How to do this?
-Once again, remember you are “in Christ Jesus.”
+Once again, “you in Christ Jesus.”
 Jesus is working in you for His glory which must be the grand desire of the true servant of God.

 All of these things are part of the will of God for His people (v.18).
 That’s why these are commands; that’s why we do these things.
-Doing God’s will brings Him glory and that gives Christians something to be thankful for.
+Doing God’s will brings Him glory and that’s what Christians are to be about.